postsharp/PostSharp.Documentation/conceptual/Caching/Backends/caching-redis.md

 If you expect high load, it is recommended to tune the following <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCachingBackendConfiguration> properties:

-- <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCachingBackendConfiguration.BackgroundTasksMaxConcurrency> is critical to the <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCacheDependencyGarbageCollector> component.
+- <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCachingBackendConfiguration.BackgroundTasksMaxConcurrency> is critical for the <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCacheDependencyGarbageCollector> component.
 It should be high enough to utilize the maximum resources of your deployment, but small enough not to allow for a large operation backlog to form.
 - <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCachingBackendConfiguration.BackgroundTasksOverloadedThreshold> is used only by the <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCacheDependencyGarbageCollector>.
-It will cause the component to stop processing eviction and expiration notifications in case the operation backlog is too large.
+It will cause the component to stop processing eviction and expiration notifications if the operation backlog is too large.
 In this case, GC would rely on periodic database scanning.

 The following <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCacheDependencyGarbageCollectorOptions> properties must also be properly tuned:

-- The <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCacheDependencyGarbageCollectorOptions.CacheCleanupDelay> property is the delay between the initialization of the component and the first cleanup, then between two subsequent cache cleanups, and defaults to 4 hours.
-Cleaning up the database too frequently is useless performance overhead, but doing it too late degrades performance even more.
-If the database contains too much garbage, Redis will start evicting _useful_ data, affecting your application performance.
-However it will never evict garbage.
-That's why you should increase the cache cleanup frequency if you see high memory usage or high levels of evictions.
+- The <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCacheDependencyGarbageCollectorOptions.CacheCleanupDelay> property defines the delay between the component's initialization and the first cleanup, and then between subsequent cache cleanups; it defaults to 4 hours.
+Cleaning up the database too frequently is an unnecessary performance overhead, but doing it too late degrades performance even more.
+If the database contains too much garbage, Redis will start evicting useful data, affecting your application's performance.
+However, it will never evict garbage.
+That is why you should increase the cache cleanup frequency if you see high memory usage or high levels of evictions.
 - The <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCacheDependencyGarbageCollectorOptions.CacheCleanupOptions> property affects the cleanup process.
 It is important to keep the cleanup slow enough to avoid impacting your application's performance, but fast enough to finish before Redis runs out of memory.
 The <xref:PostSharp.Patterns.Caching.Implementation.CacheCleanupOptions.WaitDelay> is an artificial delay between processing each cache key, defaulting to 100 ms.

 Note that you can run a manual cleanup by calling the <xref:PostSharp.Patterns.Caching.Implementation.CachingBackend.CleanUpAsync*?CachingBackend.CleanUpAsync> method.
 Do not run this method with the default options on a production database; these options are optimized for cleanup performance and may overload your server.